 Comparative Negligence: In Massachusetts, the negligence of the plaintiff will be examined in a personal injury case to see if he or she was partially responsible for causing their own damages.
 If it is found that the plaintiff is more than 50% responsible for causing the damages, the plaintiff is not entitled to receive any monetary award.
 If the plaintiff’s negligence is less than or equal to 50%, the amount of damages is reduced by that percent.
 For example, if the plaintiff suffered $100,00.00 in damages and is determined 40% responsible for an accident, the plaintiff recovers $60,000.00.
 In the alternative, if the plaintiff suffered $100,000.00 in damages and is determined 55% responsible for the accident, the plaintiff recovers nothing.

 Our Personal Injury Lawyers are Ready to Help You!

-If you have suffered an injury resulting from another’s negligence and are interested in seeking compensation for your loss, the lawyers at Kelly & Associates Injury Lawyers can help you.
+If you have suffered an injury resulting from another’s negligence and are interested in seeking compensation for your loss, the lawyers at Michael Kelly Injury Lawyers can help you.
 We understand that it is often difficult to put a dollar amount on all of your losses and that insurance companies may have tried to treat you unfairly.
-At Kelly & Associates Injury Lawyers, we work extremely hard to ensure all of your legal rights are protected and that you are adequately compensated for your loss.
+At Michael Kelly Injury Lawyers, we work extremely hard to ensure all of your legal rights are protected and that you are adequately compensated for your loss.
 Through the life of your claim, we encourage you to ask questions and will always be available to provide you with updates on the status of your case.
 Our number one goal is to provide excellent representation on behalf of our clients and aim to go above and beyond on each and every case.